varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 ## Functions

+### Mathematical functions
 Most of us are familiar with the idea of a function from mathematics ({numref}`fig-mathematical-function`).
-A mathematical function takes input from a collection of possible inputs (called the domain) and maps this input to an output that lives in a group of possible outcomes (called the range).
-The function $f$ is the rule that describes how the inputs are transformed into results, while $y = f(x)$ denotes the output value in the range of the function $f$.
+A mathematical function takes input from a domain (the set of possible inputs) and converts this input to an output that lives in the codomain.
+The codomain is the set of all possible output values, while the range (which is a subset of the codomain) is the set of values we actually observe.

 ```{figure} ./figs/Fig-Mathematical-Function.pdf
 ---